 “The Milk of Dreams” by Leonora Carrington is on our list of stocking fillers.
 Morality tales and children go hand in kid’s glove.
 Sinister versions have been deliciously dished up by Roald Dahl and Hilaire Belloc and many stories by the Brothers Grimm were aptly grim.
 Author Carrington painted the walls of her house in Mexico with curious creatures from stories she told her sons at bedtime.

 “Oi Goat!” is just one of the deliciously funny and adorable “Oi!” series.
 Others include “Oi Frog!”, “Oi Dog!” and “Oi Cat!”, from the award-winning Kes Gray and Jim Field.
 All should have a home in children’s bedrooms across the land.
 Adults will like them, too.
 Each story has rhymes aplenty, numbers with which to conjure and a punchline very much worth the wait.

 “Each Peach Pear Plum” books are based on favourite nursery rhymes and fairytale characters and are superb for tots.
 “Peepo”, by the same illustrator-author team of Janet and Allan Ahlberg, has a hole in each page of the book to give little ones a hint of the picture to come.

 “Guess How Much I Love You” is a timeless classic.
 The snuggle version is so wonderfully soft to the touch – perfect in combination with a Little Nutbrown Hare Rattle for a new arrival to the family this Christmas.

-There are special tree decorations, ornaments, clothes and other gifts specially made with the baby population in mind across many online outlets, stores and garden centres.
-The choice is plentiful, if not overwhelming.
-In particular, Baby’s First Christmas memorabilia is popular and you can have pieces personalised at notonthehighstreet.com.
+There are special tree decorations, ornaments, clothes and other gifts specially made with the baby population in mind across many stores.
+Baby’s first Christmas memorabilia is popular and you can have pieces personalised at notonthehighstreet.com.